- Real estate has a key role to play in abating a climate catastrophe.

 5. Collaborating widely

-What is the World Economic Forum doing to promote sustainable urban development?
+What is the World Economic Forum doing to support the Future of Real Estate?

 There is no time to waste.
-Investors and occupiers need to deliver against the commitments they have boldly laid out in the last year.
+Investors and occupiers need to deliver against the commitments they have boldly made.
 With the 10 Green Principles framework, it’s no longer a question of how can we reach net zero, but how can we push ourselves to get there faster.
-Let’s build on the momentum and make 2022 the year that real estate turns commitments into action.
+I urge leaders to adopt the Principles and make 2022 the year that real estate turns commitments into action.

 To learn more about formally adopting the Principles, please reach out to the Forum.